mui/material-ui/README.md

 yarn add @mui/system @emotion/react @emotion/styled
 ```

-Or if you want to use styled-components as a styling engine:
+Or if you want to use styled-components as the styling engine:

 **npm:**